 An example of multivariate testing can be seen below.

 In the example above you can see the experiment is testing different combinations of the headline and image to determine which is more successful.
-Having more variables allows you to see how they interact with each other, giving you more information on what factors are positive or negative to your visitors and ultimate conversion goal.
+Having more variations allows you to see how they interact with each other, giving you more information on what factors are positive or negative to your visitors and ultimate conversion goal.
+In fact by testing 5 or more variations, you can improve your win rate by 50-60%.

 This advanced way of testing means you don’t need to carry out multiple A/B tests on the same page to reach your desired conversion goal.
 You can instead run a number of variations simultaneously in a reduced time frame.